 Pensions & Benefits

 Preside at all meetings of the Association.
-He or she shall enforce the provisions of the Constitution.
-He or she shall appoint all such Committees as the Executive Board may deem necessary or expedient for furthering the objectives of the Association, and shall be an ex-officio member of such Committees.
-He or she shall perform such other duties as the Association or the Executive Board may assign to him or her.
+They shall enforce the provisions of the Constitution.
+They shall appoint all such Committees as the Executive Board may deem necessary or expedient for furthering the objectives of the Association, and shall be an ex-officio member of such Committees.
+They shall perform such other duties as the Association or the Executive Board may assign to them.

-Shall assist the President in the discharge of his or her duties and during his or her absence shall perform the duties of the President.
+Shall assist the President in the discharge of their duties and during their absence shall perform the duties of the President.
 In the event that a vacancy occurs in the office of the President, the Vice-President shall act as President for the unexpired term.

 Director of Labour Relations